Marvel Cinematic Universe: Phase Three: Box office performance

 Phase Three is the highest-grossing phase, more than doubling Phase Two's $5.3 billion gross, with six of its eleven films making over $1 billion at the worldwide box office, including Infinity War and Endgame, which each made more than $2 billion.
 As a result, Infinity War became the fourth-highest-grossing film ever and Endgame the highest-grossing film ever, unadjusted for inflation.
 Endgame surpassed Infinity War within eleven days of release and dethroned Avatar (2009) on July 21, 2019, after Avatar held the title for nearly a decade, 2019 was the first year that three MCU films made at least $1 billion each, thanks to Captain Marvel, Endgame, and Spider-Man: Far From Home.
 By doing so, Far From Home became the first Spider-Man film to make $1 billion at the box office.

 Critical and public response

 Josh Kurp of Uproxx felt that Phase Three was the strongest of all Marvel Cinematic Universe phases.
 Conner Schwerdtfeger of CinemaBlend also felt that Phase Three was Marvel's best, citing increase in diverse unique filmmaking style as his main motivator.
+Meanwhile, Eddie Possehl of Collider felt that Phase Three only had one film he did not consider "good" and felt the films were rewatchable.
+He ranked Guardians of the Galaxy Vol. 2 as the best film, enjoying the emotional story, humor, and soundtrack of the film.
+Also for Collider, Douglas Laman felt Phase Three also provided more representation for women and people of color, and felt impressed by the series "juggled" many different storylines, characters, and aesthetics, specifically citing the Avengers films and Spider-Man: Far From Home.
+Meanwhile, after analyzing contemporary data from Rotten Tomatoes, Nicolas Ayala of Screen Rant concluded that Phase Three was the most critically acclaimed and popular phase of the MCU.
+He cited the films' consistency and the overall story arc of the series that had "solid reasons" for including every character.
+He also felt Phase Three effectively balanced standalone films with sequels that improved the characters and their role within the overall MCU.

+Accolades

+The films of the phase have been nominated for eleven Academy Awards (winning three), three Golden Globe Awards, six BAFTA Awards (winning one), ten Grammy Awards (winning two), sixty-five Saturn Awards (winning nineteen), five Hugo Awards, nineteen MTV Movie & TV Awards (winning eight), and twenty-two Visual Effects Society Awards (winning six), among others.